rubygems/gems/README.md

 9. Submit a pull request.
 Please do not include changes to the gemspec, version, or history file.
 (If you want to create your own version for some reason, please do so in a separate commit.)

 ## <a name="versions"></a>Supported Ruby Versions
-This library aims to support and is [tested against][ci] the following Ruby
+This library aims to support and is [tested against][travis] the following Ruby
 implementations:

 * Ruby 1.8.7